Good Documentation Practices (GDocP) and GDP Training

-Good documentation practices are also imperative for passing other industry-specific quality assurance inspections (PICS/GMP compliance audits).
+Good documentation practices are also imperative for passing other industry-specific quality inspections (PICS/GMP inspections and TGA or FDA GMP compliance audits).
 This includes ISO9001-2015 standards and industry-specific ISO standards for laboratories, medical devices and pharmaceutical products.

 If your record-keeping is not up to current GMP and GDocP standards, you’re going to be in trouble.
 But how have new digital record-keeping technologies impacted pharmaceutical and medical device manufacturing businesses in terms of their good documentation practices and data integrity risks?

 Read on to learn more about Good Documentation Practices (GDocP), with key points excerpted from resources listed on the TGA’s website, the FDA’s website, and PharmOut’s white paper on Good Documentation Practices (download the GDocP implementation white paper in PDF format).

 Good documentation practices (GDocP) in modern times: Basic RecordKeeping in GMP Manufacturing